Turn on the TV to watch the 2014 Sochi Winter Olympics and chances are pretty good you'll see a Park City athlete featured prominently on your screen.

 And don't count out the long tradition of skiing that has become a staple of the community's identity, Park City Ski Team director Jesse Hunt added.

 "It's the history - not only the history of the World Cup, but the history of the Olympics," he said.
 "This is a community that's committed to sports and you see that every day in the sports programs that are going on.
-There are people out there that believe in the experience and they support the experience for the kids."

 Another factor that must be considered, according to Robert Lazzaroni, the Park City Nordic Program manager, is the general fitness level of the entire town.